 Parents/carers may request admission for their child outside their normal age group.
 In general, it is considered that children should be educated in their normal age group, with the curriculum differentiated as appropriate, and they should only be educated out of their normal age group in very limited circumstances.
 However, applications made on this basis will be considered if there is significant evidence that it is in the child's best interests.

 Catchment area

-The defined catchment area for the school can be accessed online or via the school office.
+The defined catchment area for our school can be viewed online or available on request at our school office.